 HOC will continue to receive operating subsidy on the remaining Public Housing portfolio from HUD to bridge the gap between what residents pay in rent, which equals 30% of their adjusted gross income, and the cost of operating the units.
 The amount of HUD funding falls short of what is required.
-The FY 2017-2018 Budget was based on an 86.76% appropriation of eligibility and anticipates HOC will receive approximately \$942 thousand for FY 2017 and FY 2018, respectively.
-The FY 2017 -2018 Adopted Budget also includes funding from Montgomery County via the County Main Grant to help offset rising utility and Home Owner Association (HOA) Fees.
+The FY 2018 Budget was based on an 85% appropriation of eligibility and anticipates HOC will receive approximately \$769 thousand for FY 2018.
+The FY 2018 Adopted Budget also includes funding from Montgomery County via the County Main Grant to help offset rising utility and Home Owner Association (HOA) Fees.

 HUD also provides funding for capital improvements of the units.
-The FY 2015-2016 budget anticipates HOC will receive an award of almost \$594 thousand for FY 2017 and \$281 thousand for FY 2016 from the Capital Fund Program to address these needs.
+The FY 2018 budget anticipates HOC will receive an award of almost \$281 thousand for FY 2018 from the Capital Fund Program to address these needs.
 In addition, Montgomery County has provided funding for capital improvements for the past several years.